Start planning your New Orleans adventure. View hotels.

 Mardi Gras

 New Orleans is a city that rewards curiosity.
-Locals welcome amenable strangers into their worlds, and you could easily find yourself invited to a backyard cookout, a Mardi Gras parade or a sports-watching party if you strike up a conversation with the right person.
+Locals welcome amenable strangers into their worlds, and you could easily find yourself invited to a backyard cookout, a Mardi Gras parade, or a sports-watching party if you strike up a conversation with the right person.
 The city should delight all of your senses, so bring an appetite for life and you’ll take home sensory memories of sights, sounds and tastes that should last a lifetime.

 Property spotlights